damianhakert/damianhakert.github.io/source/jobs/product-marketing-manager/index.md

 layout: markdown_page
 title: "Product Marketing Manager"
 ---
-As Product Marketing Manager, there are three key areas of focus for this role:
+As Product Marketing Manager, there are 4 key areas of focus for this role:
 * Monthly release management
+* Product messaging
 * Sales enablement
 * Market research